 There is nothing permanent except change ~ Heraclitus, Greek Philosopher

-Heraclitus, the ancient Greek Philosopher, humanist and one of my favorite change philosophers, is famous for wisely saying that “all things are in flux”.
-And he’s absolutely correct.
+Heraclitus, the ancient Greek philosopher and one of my favorite thinkers on change, famously said that “all things are in flux” and he was absolutely right.

-In our present time, 2,500 years after Heraclitus, we stand at an actual major change cycle, not many of us were aware we were even in.
-Some scholars call this moment in time the Great Transition.
-I simply call it Transition – the first (and most challenging) of the three major stages of change we will experience in the next decades.
+Twenty-five centuries later, we find ourselves in a major change cycle that many of us didn’t even realize we had entered.
+Some scholars call this moment the Great Transition.
+I simply call it Transition – the first and most challenging of three major stages of change we’ll experience in the coming decades.

-In order to thrive in these potentially chaotic and turbulent times, it’s important we understand what’s occurring and how we can move smartly through it.
+To thrive in these potentially chaotic and turbulent times, we must understand what’s happening and how to navigate it smartly.
 Not as victims of change, but as the architects and leaders we’re meant to be.

 What is Transition?

-Transition is defined as the change from one state to another or as motion and movement (change) between states of being.
-Symbolically (and for the visual learners like me), I describe Transition similar to the motion of a pendulum.
+Transition is the change from one state to another – the motion and movement between different states of being.
+For visual learners like me, I describe Transition using the metaphor of a pendulum.

-A simple pendulum is an object hung from a fixed point that swings or oscillates back and forth under the action of gravity.
-In simplified terms, depending on the force or strength of gravity (pull) and the action placed on it, the pendulum can swing back and forth wildly or, it can swing back and forth gently, as it eventually settles into an equilibrium point, at the center.
-The time it takes a pendulum to swing back to its original center point, is called the period.
+A pendulum is an object suspended from a fixed point that swings back and forth under gravity’s pull.
+Depending on the force applied, it can swing wildly or gently as it eventually settles into equilibrium at the center.
+The time it takes to complete one full swing back to its starting point is called the period.

-Now overlay the idea of a pendulum onto our present reality (see my fun to make doodle below).
+Now imagine overlaying this pendulum concept onto our current reality (see my doodle below).

-Imagine if you will, our Present, as the center of the pendulum and the forces of change as the Past on the left, and the Future on the right.
-All three points are representative of our current human understanding of time, even though the Present is the only solid point we physically experience.
+Picture our Present as the center of the pendulum, with the forces of change represented by the Past on the left and the Future on the right.
+All three points represent our human understanding of time, though the Present is the only one we physically experience.

-But the Future also has a compelling magnetism.
-We’re seeing glimpses of something new in the horizon that seems intriguing, advantageous, and full of potential, so it’s no surprise many are also pulled towards the ideas of the future.
+But the Future also holds compelling magnetism.
+We glimpse something new on the horizon – intriguing, advantageous, full of potential – so many are equally drawn toward future possibilities.

-And that’s exactly where we find ourselves today.
-Observing the chaotic nature of our current times, you can sense that we’re in the middle of a wild tug-of-war if you will, between these two ideas and states of being.
+That’s exactly where we find ourselves today.
+The chaotic nature of our current times reveals we’re caught in a wild tug-of-war between these two forces.

-Both sides are competing for ownership of the present and we’re all fighting through some fundamental questions: do we continue as we have been, in the “comfort zone” of how it’s always been?
-Do we stay with the ideas of the past regardless of whether they were beneficial or not?
-Do we move full steam ahead towards the future without consideration of the lessons of the past?
-Or is there a third option, a new creative potential in the middle, that perhaps combines the best of both worlds?
+Both sides compete for ownership of the present, leaving us to wrestle with fundamental questions: Do we stay in the “comfort zone” of how things have always been?
+Do we cling to past ideas regardless of whether they served us well?
+Do we charge full speed toward the future without considering hard-won lessons?
+Or is there a third option – a creative potential in the middle that combines the best of both worlds?

 The Period of Transition – Letting Go

-But if transition happens naturally all around us, why is it chaotic?
-It’s us, humans.
-We’re the victim and perpetrator in this story.
-It doesn’t have to be painful of course.
-Our little grasshopper doesn’t feel pain when it transitions out of its old skin because it knows that the cycle of growth demands a shedding, a letting go.
-It doesn’t block the path of change; it knows that it must let go of the blueprints that no longer serve it in order to grow and evolve.
-Nature organically understands the cyclic process of change and transition.
-But for humans, we don’t quite grasp it in that way (yet).
+If transition happens naturally all around us, why is it chaotic?
+Because of us – humans.
+We’re both victim and perpetrator in this story.
+It doesn’t have to be painful.
+The grasshopper doesn’t suffer when shedding its skin because it understands that growth demands letting go.
+It doesn’t resist change; it releases blueprints that no longer serve its evolution.
+Nature organically understands the cyclical process of change and transition.
+Humans don’t quite grasp it that way (yet).

-Certainly, there is nothing wrong with attachments.
-We are human, we bond, we hold on to what gives us comfort, safety, to what we care for and love – our attachments keep us going.
-The challenge comes when the comfort and intensity of our attachments prevents us from recognizing when it’s for change, and when we refuse to let go and move forward because of our fear of change and we actively resist and obstruct change because of it.
+Transition becomes a tremendous struggle because we cling too tightly to what has been, even when we know deep down that change is inevitable.
+There’s nothing wrong with attachments.
+We’re human – we bond, we hold onto what gives us comfort and safety, what we care for and love.
+Our attachments sustain us.
+The challenge comes when the comfort and intensity of our attachments prevents us from recognizing when it’s time for change, and when we refuse to let go because of our fear of change, actively resisting and obstructing it

 Strong Attachments and the Emotional Roller-Coaster

-Psychologist, author and American spiritual teacher Ram Dass perfectly described the challenge of our attachments when he said: “a feeling of aversion or attachment to something is your clue that there’s work to be done.”
+Psychologist and spiritual teacher Ram Dass perfectly captured the challenge of our attachments: “A feeling of aversion or attachment to something is your clue that there’s work to be done.”

-Many of the personal transitions and even organizational transitions I have led or personally experienced have been incredibly challenging in large part, because of fierce attachments and great fear during times of change.
-Even when our people (me included) were clearly unhappy, frustrated, and unable to thrive in the current state/blueprint, I/we held on intensely to our attachments, to the status quo, and were unwilling to give change a chance.
+Many personal and organizational transitions I’ve led or experienced have been incredibly challenging, largely due to fierce attachments and deep fear of change.
+Even when people (myself included) were clearly unhappy, frustrated, and unable to thrive in the current state, we clung intensely to our attachments and the status quo, unwilling to give change a chance.

-For some, those who have been holding on fiercely, refusing to recognize or prepare for change, the process of transition may be akin to experiencing a catastrophic event.
-As such, they may acutely experience change within the 5-stages of grief: denial, anger, depression, bargaining and acceptance.
-In fact, you could say that for this group specifically, we’re already seeing them entering the stages of denial and anger.
-As well, this group specifically, may also attempt to subvert change by employing restrictive, controlling, obstructing tactics.
-We are already seeing these tactics play out in the collective sphere.
+For some, those who have been holding on fiercely, refusing to recognize or prepare for change – the transition process may feel catastrophic.
+They may experience change through the five stages of grief: denial, anger, depression, bargaining, and acceptance.
+We’re already seeing this group entering denial and anger.
+They may also attempt to subvert change through restrictive, controlling, obstructive tactics – dynamics we’re witnessing in the collective sphere.

-For others, the transition process may be exciting, cathartic, reinvigorating and highly creative, after generations of lack of progress and forward movement.
-This group specifically, carries the powerful positive charge and momentum needed to push ahead through difficulty.
+For others, the transition process may be exciting, cathartic, reinvigorating, and highly creative after generations of stagnation.
+This group carries the positive charge and momentum needed to push through difficulty.

 The Work Ahead – at the Center

-The question is whether we pass through it consciously, ride the wild swings smartly and make our mark for the better, or ignore it, turn a blind eye and experience this time as chaotically as possible as some will attempt to control and repress what is inevitably meant to change.
+Massive change and transformation is already upon us.
+We will all be impacted by this transitional period – individually and collectively, in small ways and large.
+The question is whether we pass through it consciously, ride the wild swings skillfully, and make our mark for the better – or ignore it, turn a blind eye, and experience maximum chaos as some attempt to control and repress what is meant to change.

-For those who choose to pass through it consciously, with eyes wide open, the work is in the center.
-The fluid, chaotic but also high potential center, our exciting, present moment, is where we find balance and equilibrium and where our mighty creative energies have the greatest power.
+For those who choose to pass through consciously with eyes wide open, the work lies in the center.
+This fluid, chaotic, high-potential center – our dynamic present moment – is where we find balance and equilibrium, where our creative energies hold the greatest power.

-If we use this time wisely, our work in the center, together, can build bridges, it can heal past wounds, it can create new and original heart-based pathways between the past and the future for the benefit of all, especially future generations.
-Because just like equilibrium and balance lie at the center, so does the core of who we truly are.
+If we use this time wisely, our work in the center can build bridges, heal past wounds, and create new heart-based pathways between past and future for the benefit of all, especially future generations.
+Just as equilibrium and balance lie at the center, so does the core of who we truly are.

-This era of transition reminds us that as we let go, make space for something new and move forward to the next stage, we have an opportunity to reconnect and realign to the core of who we’ve always wanted to be, and that is the highest outcome of any transition – individual or collective.
-Because the next stage, Transformation, will demand that we answer for it.
+This era of transition reminds us that as we let go, make space for something new, and move forward, we have an opportunity to reconnect and realign with the core of who we’ve always wanted to be.
+That is the highest outcome of any transition – individual or collective.
+The next stage, Transformation, will demand that we answer for it.

-Join me on later posts as I dive into the four critical areas I believe will be most impacted by transition and where we can continue to do the work ahead!
+Join me in upcoming posts as I explore the 6 critical areas I believe will be most impacted by transition and where we can continue the work ahead!

 Critical Transitional Areas: